emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 <br>

 No matter which method you use, the relative position of the rover will always be cm-precise, the actual accuracy will be set by the accuracy of the base position.

-!!! tip ""
-    Refer to [Base mode tab of ReachView tutorial](../../reachview/base-mode/#base-position) to learn how to configure various ways of setting up the base with ReachView.

 #####Manual
 Manual input of the position is rather straightforward and is used when you have access to a known point.
 The most popular scenarios include finding a trig point or hiring a surveyor who will set the benchmark point.
 In this case, absolute accuracy depends on how accurately the point's coordinates were determined.